Guidelines

 - No initial data: When a feature is used for the first time, and is not populated with data yet.

-- No matching results: When there are no match results after the user performs a search or applies filters.
+- No matching results: When there are no matching results after the user performs a search or applies filters.

 - Cleared data: When the user intentionally clears data from the interface e.g., dismissing all notifications or completing assigned tasks.